Religion in India: Atheism

-Law
+Legal status and personal law

 The preamble to the Constitution of India proclaims India a "sovereign socialist secular democratic republic".
 The word secular was inserted into the Preamble by the Forty-second Amendment Act of 1976.
 It mandates equal treatment and tolerance of all religions.
 India does not have an official state religion; it enshrines the right to practice, preach, and propagate any religion.
 No religious instruction is imparted in government-supported schools.
 In S. R. Bommai v.
 Union of India, the Supreme Court of India held that secularism was an integral tenet of the Constitution and that there was separation of state and religion.

 Freedom of religion is a fundamental right according to the Indian Constitution.
 The Constitution also suggests a uniform civil code for its citizens as a Directive Principle.
 This has not been implemented until now as Directive Principles are Constitutionally unenforceable.
 The Supreme Court has further held that the enactment of a uniform civil code all at once may be counter-productive to the unity of the nation, and only a gradual progressive change should be brought about (Pannalal Bansilal v State of Andhra Pradesh, 1996).
 In Maharishi Avadesh v Union of India (1994) the Supreme Court dismissed a petition seeking a writ of mandamus against the government to introduce a common civil code, and thus laid the responsibility of its introduction on the legislature.

 Major religious communities not based in India continue to be governed by their own personal laws.
-Whilst Muslims, Christians, Zoroastrians, and Jews have personal laws exclusive to themselves; Hindus, Jains, Buddhists, and Sikhs are governed by a single personal law known as Hindu personal law.
+While Muslims, Christians, Zoroastrians, and Jews have personal laws exclusive to themselves; Hindus, Jains, Buddhists, and Sikhs are governed by a single personal law known as Hindu personal law.
 Article 25 (2)(b) of the Constitution of India states that references to Hindus include "persons professing the Sikh, Jain, or Buddhist religion".
 Furthermore, the Hindu Marriage Act, 1955 defines the legal status of Jains, Buddhists, and Sikhs as legal Hindus but not "Hindus by religion".
 Supreme Court in 2005 gave verdict that Jains, Sikhs, and Buddhist are part of broader Hindu fold, as they are Indic religions and interconnected to each other, though they are distinct religions.

 Aspects

 Religion plays a major role in the Indian way of life.
-Rituals, worship, and other religious activities are very prominent in an individual's daily life; it is also a principal organizer of social life.
-The degree of religiosity varies amongst individuals; in recent decades, religious orthodoxy and observances have become less common in Indian society, particularly amongst young urban-dwellers.
+Rituals, worship, and other religious activities are very prominent in an individual's daily life; it is also a principal organiser of social life.
+The degree of religiosity varies among individuals; in recent decades, religious orthodoxy and observances have become less common in Indian society, particularly among young urban-dwellers.